thearchivalone/BRS-PSP-Research-Initiative/Specifications/File Formats.md

 	* The .bms file essentially acts as a memory object container that gets populated only when that particular script is needed by the game while the player is playing it
 	* Some of these are persistent across the entire game, others are volatile (as in get destroyed and replaced by other types of data), dependent on what their core functions are
 * Structure:
-	* 0x04 - 32-byte script file string name; first byte begins with a $ (0x24) character followed by a blank space and then the full name of the bms file in the archive to write the script to
+	* 0x04 - 32-byte script file string name; first byte begins with any Ascii character followed by a blank space and then the full name of the bms file in the archive to write the script to
 	* 0x34 - Offset to scripting payload (You'll see a large chunk of text that includes multiple filenames from this directory and things like _INIT_ACTION_FROM here
 	* 0x38 - Offset from the address that 0x3c leads to; Use this to move to where EDXD starts
 	* 0x3c - Script File Offset in VOL (can be used as the size when writing to file)